Lori Worthington Hurl

 Lori practices civil litigation defense, with an emphasis on professional liability.
 Lori has experience representing attorneys and accountants in malpractice claims, and is a member of the Washington State Bar Association Disciplinary Board.

 Lori’s practice also includes responding to EEOC/WSHRC complaints, employment litigation, and personal injury defense.
 Her personal injury experience includes premises and product liability, and motor vehicle accidents.
 Lori has tried several cases to verdict, and is a graduate of the IADC trial academy at Stanford University.
+She is also the current President of the Mother Attorney Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.

 Practice Emphasis & Experience